-I’ve got a list of Spanish films that I’ve bought during the past 18 months (not all are ‘recent’ films) but not yet watched – some of which can be seen above.
-I will hopefully start watching them next month (time permitting) – I won’t write about everything on the list, but in terms of picking up viewing / writing again, it’s as good a starting place as anything else.
+I’ve got a stack of Spanish films (most of which are fairly ‘recent’) that I’ve bought during the past 18 months but not yet watched – some of which can be seen above.
+I will hopefully start watching them next month (time permitting) – I won’t write about everything, but in terms of picking up viewing / writing again, it’s as good a starting place as anywhere else.
 I haven’t forgotten about the next section of the Carlos Saura Challenge (hey, I have a documentary about him right there) but I’m unlikely to re-start that in the immediate future (I’m concentrating on some job-related tasks at the moment).
 I should be back on here in a few months…hasta pronto.
 Or pronto-ish, anyway.

 Yes, this is a film blog (don’t worry, I’ll get to the films shortly).
 But – for me – reading replaced writing this year.
 I said at the start of the year that I had lost interest in writing about films…twelve months later that remains the case.
 I tried publicly recording (on here) what I watched each month hoping that it might make me write something on a regular schedule but it became nothing more than a listing exercise, and a flurry of activity around a new approach to the Carlos Saura Challenge petered out again once I’d got to the end of the first section (although I am intending to continue with the second section).
 Books were what managed to hold my attention in 2017.